 to English 2040: Great Books.
 The course is a study of five classic "chillers and thrillers": Mary Shelley's Frankenstein, Bram Stoker's Dracula, Oscar Wilde's The Picture of Dorian Gray, Robert Louis Stevenson's Strange Case of Dr. Jekyll & Mr. Hyde, and Edgar Allan Poe's The Selected Writings of Edgar Allan Poe.
 All of these books are generally considered to be canonical works of literature that explore the dark side of the human condition.

 is a syllabus.
-You are responsible for the information therein, so read it over carefully
+You are responsible for the information therein, so please read it over carefully

 and print out a hardcopy.

-In this online course, you will be responsible for completing multiple reading and writing assignments within the context of five modules (one per book) over the span of fifteen weeks.
+In this online course, you will be responsible for completing multiple reading and writing assignments within the context of five moduels (one per book).
 While strict deadlines will be upheld for assignments, you are encouraged to work at your own pace.
 Be sure to read the modules slowly, carefully, and repeatedly; they contain all core information and are designed to provide you with what you need to know while guiding you from the beginning to the end of the course as smoothly and clearly as possible.

 course is run by way of my